vectorgrp/sil-kit/docs/api/lin.rst

    examples/lin/Master_to_Slave_LIN_TX_OK.cpp
    :language: cpp

-Successful Transmission from Slave to Master
+Successful Transmission from slave to Master
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This example shows a successful data transfer from a LIN Slave to a LIN master.
+This example shows a successful data transfer from a LIN slave to a LIN master.
 The transmission must be initiated by
 the master.

 .. literalinclude::
    examples/lin/Slave_to_Master_LIN_RX_OK.cpp
    :language: cpp

-Successful Transmission from Slave to Slave
+Successful Transmission from slave to slave
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example shows how data is transferred from one LIN slave to another one.
 The data transfer must be initiated by a